-We are here to help you make good decisions about 2017 Medicare supplement plans, Medicare Part D, and Medicare Advantage.
-Both prices and plan choices vary by county and state.
+We are here to help you make good decisions about 2018 Medicare supplement plans, Medicare plan F, and Medicare supplement plan G. Both prices and plan choices vary by county and state.
 Just find your state on the quote box on this page to get started with your comparison.

 In most states, Medicare supplement plans are sold by plan level.
 These are the levels: